Client for www.microprediction.org turnkey community prediction

 On an ongoing basis you also need the

 write_key balance not to fall below a threshold bankruptcy level.
-The minimum balance for a key of difficulty 9 is also found at https://api.microprediction.org/config.json and the formula:
+The minimum balance for a key of difficulty 9 is also found at https://api.microprediction.org/config.json and

 supercedes whatever is written here.
-However at time of writing the bankruptcy levels are:
+However, at time of writing the bankruptcy levels are:

 |write_key difficulty||bankruptcy||write_key difficulty||bankruptcy|

-Balance may be transfered from one
+Balance may be transferred from one

 write_key to another if the recipient